 2) The AA Executive Card offers 10K bonus LPs after earning 50K LPs through all channels and another 10K after earning 90K LPs through all channels

-3) Assumes that the first $50K spend is with the Aviator Silver card in order to earn each of its LP bonuses
+3) Assumes that the first $50K spent is with the Aviator Silver card in order to earn each of its LP bonuses

-5) The Club Business and consumer Club Cards offer 1 PQP per $15 which is better than 1 per $20 offered with the United Quest and United Business cards.
-Therefore I assumed that all spend is put on Club cards.
+5) The Club Business and consumer Club Cards offer 1 PQP per $15, which is better than 1 per $20 offered with the United Quest and United Business cards.
+Therefore, I assumed that all spend is on Club cards.

 6) The consumer United Club card offers a 1.5K PQP head start each year in which your card has been open at least since 12/31 of the prior year.
-Similarly the Quest card offers an annual 1K PQP head start.
+Similarly, the Quest card offers an annual 1K PQP head start, starting in 2026.
 Simply having these cards gets you closer to elite status.

 7) This number is shown for comparative purposes only.
-Alaska currently limits cardholders to earning 30K EQMs per year through credit card spend.
+Prior to 2026, Alaska limits cardholders to earning 30K EQMs per year through credit card spend.

 Analysis